Get Started

 Colors and the color gamut

-We print using the CYMK PSO V3 color gamut.
+DTFlex uses a CMYK PSO V3 color gamut with custom-formulated inks, designed for rich saturation and consistent output.
 When it comes to print performance on the final product, CMYK colors appear more saturated.

 We suggest using the latest sRGB color profile.
 The specific profile we recommend is sRGB IEC61966-2.1.
 Why?
 CYMK files are large and must be processed with advanced graphics software, which can be difficult to run.
 Meanwhile, sRGB color profiles are easier to run and one of the most commonly used color profiles in the custom-printing industry.